-- 2.1 The Charter is a formal document that defines the purpose, authority and responsibility of Internal Audit; the section's position within the organisation; authorises access to records, personnel and physical properties relevant to the performance of audit engagements; and defines the scope of Internal Audit activities. - 2.2 It was agreed by the former Audit Committee that the Charter should be reviewed on a biennial basis to ensure it remains current and brought to Committee for approval.
-In addition, the PSIAS was revised and reissued in April 2017, which has also resulted in the requirement for some amendments to the Charter. - 2.3 The Internal Audit Charter has been reviewed and found to remain largely fit-for-purpose.
+- 2.1 The Charter is a formal document that defines the purpose, authority and responsibility of Internal Audit; the section's position within the organisation; authorises access to records, personnel and physical properties relevant to the performance of audit engagements; and defines the scope of Internal Audit activities. - 2.2 It was agreed by the former Audit Committee that the Charter should be reviewed on a biennial basis to ensure it remains current and brought to Committee for approval. - 2.3 The Internal Audit Charter has been reviewed and found to remain largely fit-for-purpose.